Where to Discuss?

 ...

-The loop will iterate all metadatas, and then for each metadata setting these formatting properties
+The loop will iterate through all metadata, and for each item, it will set the following formatting properties:

 • Width